Armies Battles and Sieges Colours and Standards

 Österbotten Kokenhusen Land Battalion Ingermanland

-Björneborg Tirsen Land Battalion de la Gardie's
+Björneborg Tirsen Land Battalion De la Gardie's

 Åbo Län Marienburg Land Battalion Stackelberg's